Skip Navigation

 This course will introduce students to a wide range of Agriculture Science areas and careers.
 The basic areas of study will include California Agriculture, Career Opportunities, an understanding and involvement in the FFA organization, Plant Science, Soil Science and Animal Science.
 Students will be given the opportunity to learn in the classroom and apply those skills “hands-on” at the school agriculture department.
 Students will learn valuable industry skills!
 Because the FFA organization is intra-curricular, students enrolled in an agriculture course are also a member of the National FFA Organization.

-Introduction to Ag Mechanics:
+Introduction to Agricultural Mechanics:

 Art and History of Floral Design:

 This class involves the fundamentals of floral design theory, techniques, and skills currently practiced in the floral design industry, including wedding, sympathy, party, holiday, and themed floral designs.
-Subjects will include applied art principles, cut flower care & handling practices, proper and safe use of florist tools and materials, pricing of floral products, and use of current floral business technology.
+Subjects will include applied art principles, cut flower care and handling practices, proper and safe use of florist tools and materials, pricing of floral products, and use of current floral business technology.
 Skills to be developed include customer relations, consultations, pricing, and use of technology in the industry.
 Course instruction also includes construction of corsages, floral arrangements, foliage plant items, introductory ornamental horticulture, identification of plants and flowers, professional industry organizations, and career opportunities.
 Construction and servicing of special events, party, and holiday floral displays are included.
 In addition, the inter-curricular FFA program supports and enhances the materials covered in the classroom.
 This includes involvement in FFA activities, planning of an agriculture-based project, and keeping accurate records.

 Advanced Floral Design: